lherrman/museg/README.md

-# MuSeg Audio Annotation Tool
+# museg Audio Annotation Tool

-MuSeg is a intuitive audio annotation tool designed for segmentation and labeling of audio files for machine learning datasets.
+museg is an python Qt application for audio labeling and segmentation for machine learning datasets.

 ## Features